jtoy/awesome-tensorflow/README.md

 * [Deep Learning with Python](https://machinelearningmastery.com/deep-learning-with-python/) - Develop Deep Learning Models on Theano and TensorFlow Using Keras by Jason Brownlee
 * [Tensorflow for Machine Intelligence](https://bleedingedgepress.com/tensor-flow-for-machine-intelligence/) - Complete guide to use Tensorflow from the basics of graph computing, to deep learning models to using it in production environmemts - Bleeding Edge Press
 * [Getting Started with TensorFlow](https://www.packtpub.com/big-data-and-business-intelligence/getting-started-tensorflow) - Get up and running with the latest numerical computing library by Google and dive deeper into your data, by Giancarlo Zaccone
+* [Hands-On Machine Learning with Scikit-Learn and TensorFlow](http://shop.oreilly.com/product/0636920052289.do) – by Aurélien Geron, former lead of the YouTube video classification team.
+Covers ML fundamentals, training and deploying deep nets across multiple servers and GPUs using TensorFlow, the latest CNN, RNN and Autoencoder architectures, and Reinforcement Learning (Deep Q).

 <a name="contributions" />